 2. You’ll gain a vast amount of industry knowledge

 Chartered Financial Analyst is a professional certified course offered directly by the CFA Institute.
-This globally recognized certification provides a strong footing in the field of investment and trains you to effectively analyse portfolios, manage wealth and the stock market.
+This globally recognised certification provides a strong footing in the field of investment and trains you to effectively analyse portfolios, manage wealth and the stock market.
 The CFA course is very practical in nature, covering everything you need to know about the finance industry from a very practical view.
-The CA course on the other hand helps you understand complex accounting, taxation, law, and audit concepts.
+The CA course, on the other hand, helps you understand complex accounting, taxation, law, and audit concepts.
 When you master both these courses, you acquire a gamut of financial knowledge that opens up a plethora of opportunities.

 3. Having two prestigious accounting degrees creates a global value